Research

 Establishing paradigms of nucleosome recognition

 Current understanding of the patterns for nucleosome recognition by chromatin enzymes has been slowly and anecdotally built through structural characterization of individual chromatin enzyme-nucleosome complexes.
 Using these structures, we have proposed an emerging paradigm of nucleosome recognition in which arginines from the chromatin enzymes (that we have named arginine anchors) bind to an acidic patch on the nucleosome surface.
-However, the pervasiveness of the arginine anchor-nucleosome acidic patch interaction and existence of other paradigms for nucleosome recognition are unclear.
-We are using proteomics to define patterns of nucleosome recognition with the goal of establishing a universal framework for nucleosome binding.
+However, the pervasiveness of the arginine anchor-nucleosome acidic patch interaction and existence of other paradigms for nucleosome recognition were unclear.
+We have used proteomics to show that the majority (hundreds) of nucleosome interacting proteins required the acidic patch for chromatin binding and mapped these interactions at amino acid resolution.
+We are now studying how acidic patch interactions are regulated by epigenetic signaling pathways.

 Workflow for nucleosome interactome proteomics.